 The idea of Studio 17 Dance developed out of the need for choice of professional dance schools in the area.
 This family-owned business has decades of experience and credentials in performing arts, dance instruction, early childhood education, and administration.
 All involved in the business have collegial certificates in their respective fields.
 Our goal is to incorporate appropriate dance pedagogy with the social/emotional development of the whole child.
-This new approach to dance will help students realize their full potential in the world of dance.
+This refreshing approach to dance will help students realize their full potential in the world of dance.

 (BA IN DANCE)